 Especially if individuals have severe motor impairments, participating in various management interventions is necessary to prevent the exacerbation of motor impairments.

 Management for spastic quadriplegia can consist of:

 - Physical therapy focuses on improving motor functions through targeted exercise.

-- Occupational therapy focuses on improving an individual’s functional independence by practicing new ways to perform everyday activities.
+- Occupational therapy focuses on improving an individual’s functional independence by practicing adaptable ways to perform everyday activities.

-- Adaptive tools and mobility aids can help individuals perform functional tasks independently.
+- Adaptive tools and mobility aids may help individuals perform functional tasks independently.

-- Speech therapy focuses on helping individuals improve their speech and communication skills.
-This can involve activities to strengthen the oral motor muscles or teaching individuals how to use augmentative and alternative communication techniques.
+- Speech therapy focuses on helping individuals improve speech and communication skills.
+This involves activities to strengthen the oral motor muscles or teaching individuals how to use augmentative and alternative communication techniques.

 - Feeding tubes help ensure adequate nutrition.